 Research UNCovered

-Research UNCovered is a biweekly series showcasing the many faces of research at Carolina, from undergraduate students to faculty, across all disciplines.
-Every other Wednesday, learn what inspired our researchers to pursue their field, how they’ve overcome obstacles, and a little about their lives beyond their labs and offices.
+Research UNCovered showcases the many faces of research at Carolina, from undergraduate students to faculty, across all disciplines.
+Learn what inspired our researchers to pursue their field, how they’ve overcome obstacles, and a little about their lives beyond their labs and offices.

 Have a recommendation for a feature?
 Fill out this form.